 Bidding: Many bidders try to bid near the closing time so they do not inform other potential bidders just how much they value the coin.
 Some people want a coin, but do not have a strong opinion of what it is "worth" -- they learn what a coin is worth from the bids of others.
 If your bid is entered late, these people may not have time to enter a higher limit.
 However, if you do know what a coin is worth to you, you can enter that amount as your maximum limit and rest assured that you will not have to pay more than that for the coin.
 But competing bidders who are outbid by your limit will have longer to reconsider their own maximum limits.
 If they study the coin and bid higher, that might force you to pay more, or maybe you will be outbid.
 All experienced collectors arrange to bid in the last few seconds on coins they really want.

 Buying from Overseas.
 Some overseas sellers do not accept PayPal, in which case it can be very hard to pay.
 Wire transfers are free in the EU, so many European sellers prefer wire transfers.
 However, wire transfers from the US to Europe are very expensive and a hassle.
 Some European sellers won't ship to the US at all.
 Others charge substantial shipping.
 After all, there are customs forms and potential loss to worry about.
 If an eBay seller is located outside the US, before bidding check to make sure they take PayPal and that they ship to the US.
-Also, it can take so long for a coin to arrive that the time interval in which you can request a refund from PayPal expires before you know for sure it is not in the mail.

 By the way, there are honest sellers in Australia, but most sellers from Malaysia, the Philippines, or China are peddling fakes.